Google now lets you mute pushy ‘reminder ads’ when shopping online

 While such ads may be effective some of the time, they’re often useless because you’ve already procured your new lawnmower down at the local mall.
 This is why Google is now allowing users to mute reminder ads in their Ads Settings.

-For now, users will be able to mute ads in third-party apps and websites that use Google Ads, however, the company said that it will expand this feature to let users mute reminder ads within Gmail, YouTube, and Google Search “in the coming months.”
+For now, users will be able to mute ads in third-party apps and websites that use Google Ads, but the company said that it will expand this feature to let users mute reminder ads within Gmail, YouTube, and Google Search “in the coming months.”

 To mute an ad, visit your Ads Settings dashboard, scroll down to the Your Reminder Ads section, and hit the little “X” next to a listed advertiser.
 This, obviously, will remove reminder ads from the company’s entire domain — it’s not item-specific.